themayursinha/blog/_posts/2026-05-04-epistemic-security-the-missing-control-plane-for-ai-agents.md

 1. The agent did not understand the product boundary.
 2. Humans had stopped practicing the skill needed to catch it.

 This is the security version of epistemic atrophy.
-It is not enough to keep humans in the loop.
-Humans need to remain competent enough for the loop to matter.
+Keeping humans in the loop only helps if they still have enough context and practice to challenge the system.

 ## Controls for epistemic security